Trichinosis is an infection with the roundworm Trichinella spiralis.

 Call your health care provider if you have symptoms of trichinosis and you recently ate undercooked or raw meat that might have been contaminated.

 Pork and meat from wild animals should be cooked until well done (no traces of pink).
 Freezing pork at a low temperature (5°F or -15°C or colder) for 3 to 4 weeks will kill the worms.
 Freezing wild game meat does not always kill the worms.
 Smoking, salting, and drying meat are also not reliable methods of killing the worms.

 Kazura JW.
-Tissue nematodes (trichinellosis, dracunculiasis, filariasis, loiasis, and onchocerciasis).
+Tissue nematodes including trichinellosis, dracunculiasis, filariasis, loiasis, and onchocerciasis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 289.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 287.